Blazam-App/docs.blazam.org/docsource/admin/permissions.md

 Under each object type allowed, you can choose which fields will be denied, readable, or editable.

 ### Group Membership Access
-Group membership control in Blazam is currently very rigid.
-A user needs three separate permissions provided.
+Group membership control in Blazam is tied to the group and read permissions.
-#### MemberOf
-The delegate user must be provided read access to the MemberOf field for users in order to see a user's groups, and MemberOf for groups to see groups members.
-(This requirement may be removed in a future version)
 #### Assign/Unassing Action
 The delegate user must have Assign/Unassign action permissions provided to the parent group in order to assign users or groups to it.
 #### Read Users/Groups